-Meeting the emotional needs of a child raises well-rounded, competent, and capable kids.
-Discover 7 unique ways to nurture your child’s emotional needs.
+Meeting the emotional needs of a child helps you raise competent and capable kids.
+Learn 7 ways to help yours feel loved and understood.

-Fewer tantrums, more listening, getting along with others… every parent wants nearly the same things from their kids, things we think are rooted in their behavior.
+Fewer tantrums, more listening, getting along with others… every parent wants these things from their kids, things we think are tied to their challenging behavior.
 Want less tantrums?
 Put your foot down.

-And while these tips and tricks are the actions we take to course-correct, they stem from a deeper reason why kids behave that way in the first place.
+And while these tips and tricks are the actions we take to course-correct, they stem from a deeper reason why they behave that way in the first place.
 For instance, why do they throw tantrums?
-More importantly, why is it that showing empathy almost always squashes the tantrums immediately?
+And why is it that showing empathy almost always squashes the tantrums immediately?

 As a first-time mom, I did all I could to give my son a good start in life, from researching how the brain works to setting healthy eating habits.
 But what I didn’t realize was that many of the dreams we have for our kids are rooted in meeting their emotional needs in the first place.